 If you are creating an advanced eCommerce or SaaS website, it requires powerful UX and UI designing and a seamless cloud system.
 As they contain security certificates, payment systems, interactive features, and mobile compatibility, they should have a good design, speed, performance, and visuals.

 Now you are familiar with the types of websites, let’s determine more about the cost of designing.
 Some websites require a drag and drop builder.

 On the other hand, some may require an experienced designer.
 As the pay rate of both of them will be different, it will directly impact the cost of designing a website.

 2. The Number of Pages

 The structure of your website also determines the final cost.
-A simple landing page is the simplest to create and easy on the pocket.
+A simple landing page, built with an intuitive page builder, is the simplest to create and easy on the pocket.
 The minimal design of the page is enough to showcase the services and the products.

 A simple website may start with a few pages; however, it may need more pages as the business grows.
 Therefore, the number of pages will increase the size of the site, along with the building cost.

 This simple website will grow from the seed stage to the mid-level stage with an increase in volume.
 So, you may start with less but end up with larger website content.